 The controls of an electric furnace may be mounted on the surface of the housing or installed behind an access panel on the front of the furnace.
 The access panel may be slip-fit on hooks fastened to the furnace housing with a series of sheet-metal screws.
 To remove the access panel to the blower, filter and blower motor, slip the panel up off hooks or remove a series of sheet-metal screws.

 Electric furnaces are fused at a building's main electrical service entrance.
 Many electric furnaces are on separate circuits, sometimes located in a separate fuse box away from the main panel.
 The heating elements of the furnace are also fused, and these fuses are located on a panel that is on or inside the furnace housing.

 If changing the fuses or resetting the breakers does not restore power to the furnace, call a professional service person.
 Do not attempt to repair heating elements, the transformer, heating relays, or power relays.
 Repairs to these components must be made by a professional service person.

 Now that we've run the entire furnace gamut, your home should be nice and toasty all winter long.
 Though major furnace repairs to a furnace are best left to a professional, you should be able keep those house calls to a minimum with our maintenance tips.

-And if you're looking for more information about home repairs, furnaces or other related topics, follow the links on the next page.
+And if you're looking for more information about home repairs, furnaces or other related topics, follow the links below.